Canton, Baltimore: 1828-1966

 In the beginning of the 19th century, O'Donnell's land was sold off by his son Columbus O’Donnell, William Patterson and Peter Cooper, and was developed by the Canton Company for the waterfront industry and blue-collar housing.

 During the early 19th century, European immigrants settled in the area.
 Welsh immigrants, primarily workers from South Wales, began settling in Baltimore in large numbers beginning in the 1820s.
 Welsh and Irish migrant workers composed a large portion of Baltimore's working class during the early and mid-1800s.
 In 1850, a large community of copper workers from Wales settled in the neighborhood.
 These workers established a Presbyterian church in 1865, located on Toone Street in Canton.
 Subsequent groups of immigrants have included Germans, Poles and Ukrainians.
 On a Residential Security Map in 1937, most of the Canton neighborhood is classified as D/Fourth Grade (redlined), or classified industrial, along with the majority of central Baltimore.
-In 1957, Baltimore's Harbor Tunnel opens, connecting East Baltimore to South Baltimore and eliminating the “Baltimore Bottleneck” from Philadelphia and The South.
+In 1957, Baltimore's Harbor Tunnel opens, connecting East Baltimore to South Baltimore and eliminating the "Baltimore Bottleneck" from Philadelphia and The South.
 At 1.4 miles long, 17.6 miles including approaches, it costs $144 million to build and is the longest twin-tube trench tunnel in the world when it opens.

-July 19, 1960, The Canton Company becomes a wholly owned subsidiary of International Mining Co.
+On July 19, 1960, The Canton Company becomes a wholly owned subsidiary of International Mining Co.